mobile-devices/ruby-agents-sdk/docs/to_user/APIs_server_(ruby).md

-Here a sum-up of what features you can handle from the server/ruby side, you call them directly from your ruby code:
+Here is a sum-up of what features you can handle from the server/ruby side, you call them directly from your ruby code:

 ## config